 It was enquired as to how many more spaces were needed to meet the needs of children with SEND.
 The overall demand was considerable.
 This was a small part of the journey to a much wider programme to meet the needs of children with SEND in North Somerset.
 One of the issues was that the Authority was not supplied with any capital funding for SEND which had been raised with the DfE.
 The concern was that there were over 200 children accessing education outside North Somerset and the numbers were increasing.
 The aim was to try to bring those children back into North Somerset and provide provision locally of a high standard that meets the needs of the district's children and young people.

-The Service Leader, Strategic Planning and Governance responded to a question from a member in relation to a public footpath in the area and Michele Chartenit Would the Ferriamin of Park Was possible to divert the Michele Chartenit Would the Ferriamin of the site this would be investigated.
+The Service Leader, Strategic Planning and Governance responded to a question from a member in relation to a public footpath in the area and whether it would be remaining or if it was possible to divert it.
+It had not been possible to date but if there were further wider reviews of the site this would be investigated.